 The Watchtower tells JW's to shun and avoid all contact with loved ones who are disfellowshipped (excommunicated) or disassociated.

-In fact hatred for people who leave the Watchtower is strongly encouraged.
+In fact hatred for people who leave the organization is strongly encouraged.
 See Apostate Jehovah's Witnesses

-Disagreeing with the Watchtower is not allowed.
+Disagreeing with the organization is not allowed.
 JW's can get disfellowshipped for being critical of the Elders and the organization.

 If they have a blood transfusion, JW's are cut off from all family and friends in the organization.